 - ¼ cup coconut sugar

 - 1 teaspoon sea salt

-6. Bake the granola for 10 minutes.
-Remove the pan and flip or stir the granola.
-Press it down again until level and flat before baking it for another 8-12 minutes or until fragrant.
+- Bake the granola for 10 minutes at the top of your oven.
+Then, without stirring, move the baking sheet to the bottom half of your oven to bake for another 8-12 minutes.
 Watch it carefully towards the end to make sure it doesn't burn!

-The key to clustery granola is to allow it to cool completely before touching it.
+- The key to clustery granola is to not stir it while baking and allow it to cool completely before breaking it into clusters.
 As it cools, it will harden together into wonderful clusters!